Yedidyar/file-search/docs/HLD-Go-File-Scanner.md

 - Configurable batch sizes and scan intervals
 - Basic logging and error reporting
 - Graceful handling of permission errors
-- Support for ignore patterns (glob-based)
+- SQLite backup and recovery mechanisms

 **Deferred to Post-MVP:**

 - Server-side config updates and sync
-- On-demand scan triggering from server
 - Atomic file-level processing with batch commits to SQLite
-- SQLite backup and recovery mechanisms
 - Advanced exponential backoff and circuit breaker patterns
 - Scan session management and resumption
 - Comprehensive monitoring and observability